-To test women's all-mountain ski models, we have tested new skis back to back while compiling data and observations from three seasons.
-Unlike other reviews that note performance after only a couple of runs within the same snow conditions, this review examined products in a variety of terrain and conditions, with a variety of skiers, over the course of multiple months to bring you the best possible review.
+To test women's all-mountain ski models, we have tested new skis back to back while compiling data and observations from eight testing seasons.
+Unlike other reviews that note performance after only a couple of runs within the same snow conditions, this review examined products in various terrain and conditions, with various skiers, over multiple months to bring you the best possible review.

-We worked in a collaborative format, assembling a team of advanced and expert ladies, many of whom work on skis, to take the competitors through the wringer.
+We worked in a collaborative format, assembling a team of advanced and expert ladies who work on skis to take the competitors through the wringer.
 We evaluated these test models over multiple seasons at Mammoth Mountain, June Mountain, Kirkwood, Palisades Tahoe, and Alpine Meadows in California.
 We also headed out for side trips to Big White Resort in Canada, Snowbird, Alta, Deer Valley in Utah, and finally on a heli-ski trip in Alaska.
-Our lady testers spanned a spectrum of experience, from hard-charging patrollers to instructors, to devoted recreationalist ski bums.
-Learn more about these women here.
+Our lady testers spanned a spectrum of experience, from hard-charging patrollers to detail-oriented instructors, to devoted recreational ski bums.

 Product Selection and Preparation

-We began by researching the market, noting what respected manufacturers offer in the all-mountain category (without excluding new and honorable independent companies), which products are bestsellers, and which products had specs that seemed to indicate versatile performance.
-We selected products that were innovative, would perform well, and were backed by a trusted manufacturer pedigree.
+We began by researching the market, noting what respected manufacturers offer in the all-mountain category (without excluding new and honorable independent companies), which products are bestsellers, and which products had specs that seemed to indicate likely versatile performance.
+We selected innovative products, from trusted manufacturers that we hoped would perform well.

-For our women's all-mountain review we partnered with Kittredge Sports in Mammoth Lakes, California.
-Kittredge mounted all of the pairs for us, detuned each contender right out of the wrapper with an identical race tune, and gave each pair a tune throughout the winter to make sure they all stayed in excellent shape as we continued to use them over and over.
+For our women's all-mountain ski review, we partnered with Kittredge Sports in Mammoth Lakes, California.
+Kittredge mounted all of our bindings for us, detuned each contender right out of the wrapper with an identical race tune, and gave each pair tunes throughout the winter to make sure they all stayed in excellent shape as we continued to use them over and over.

-We mounted each with the same binding, the Marker Griffon demo binding, which allowed for enough adjustment for an entire team to test each model.
-This binding sits close to the surface, allowing for a good feel while being burly enough to allow hard carving.
+We mounted each with the same binding, the Marker Griffon demo binding, which allowed us to adjust them so that the entire team could test each model.
+This binding sits close to the surface, allowing for a good feel for the ski while being burly enough to allow hard carving.
 Having the same bindings allowed us to objectively evaluate performance without factoring in a difference in the bindings.

-We started by weighing each of these models on our own scale to provide you with an accurate weight spec.
-Then we skied.
-A lot.
+We started by weighing each of these models on our scale to provide an accurate weight spec.
+Then we skied — a lot.

-Even with the dry California winter, we had in '14/'15 the ladies of our team tallied a combined 300 days on our test models that year and about 100 days combined in '15/'16, with the five additions to the review.
-We got lucky in '16/'17 with mega-dumps, so we could try them out in deep and variable conditions.
+Even with the dry California winter we had in '14/'15, the ladies of our team tallied a combined 300 days on our test models that year and about 100 days combined in '15/'16, with the five additions to the review.
+We got lucky in '16/'17 with mega-dumps so that we could try them out in deep and variable conditions.
 Again in '17/'18, we had some excellent early season storms and a decent base on which to feel things out.
 Once again, for '18/'19, we lucked out with a big five feet at Thanksgiving that gave us a ton of variable snow to ski to produce the review for the Christmas buying season.
 Later that season, we received great spring conditions and fresh dumps to add new skis to the bunch.
 Spring 2020 made things trickier for us, as we had already begun testing a couple of skis when the pandemic hit and resorts were closed.
 We completed that review in December 2020 and geared up in February 2021 to start skiing the upcoming season's skis.
-We went out in all conditions, from icy hard-packed snow and death cookies to slushy spring mush, from perfect morning groomers to late afternoon bumps, as well as two-foot powder days — both light champagne and Sierra Cement.
+We went out in all conditions throughout these many seasons, from icy hard-packed snow and death cookies to slushy spring mush, from perfect morning groomers to late afternoon bumps, as well as two-foot powder days — both light champagne and Sierra Cement.

 We tried each model in every situation we could, railing the tightest, fastest turns and intentionally seeking bad conditions to see how they would handle.
-We had ski-a-thon days where we tried different models back-to-back, switching after a few runs for side-by-side comparison.
-We also lent our test pairs to other ladies with varying skills and abilities and got as much feedback as possible on score sheets.
-We took into account all of these opinions as we compiled the final scores.
+We had ski-a-thon days where we tried different models back-to-back, switching after a few runs for side-by-side comparison within the same conditions.
+We also lent our test pairs to other ladies (and some men) with varying skills and abilities and got as much feedback as possible on score sheets.
+We considered all of these opinions as we compiled the final scores.

-Ultimately, this review is a matter of opinion, but we have collected and compiled many educated opinions to present our observations in a clear and direct manner, in the hopes that our research will help you find the product best-suited to you.
+Ultimately, this review is a matter of opinion.
+Still, we have collected and compiled many educated opinions to present our observations clearly and directly, hoping that our research will help you find the product best suited to you.